Alkhwarizm/mma-esports-dataviz/README.md

 # mma-esports-dataviz

-> My kickass Nuxt.js project
+> A simple data visualization project for IF4061 class assignment

 ## Build Setup